andruschak/openai-gym-retro/README.md

 ### OpenAI Gym Retro
-[OpenAI Gym Retro](https://openai.com/blog/gym-retro/) lets you turn classic video games into Gym environments for reinforcement learning and comes with integrations for ~1000 games.
+[OpenAI Gym Retro](https://openai.com/blog/gym-retro/) enables an interface between python and emulated video games.
+It sets up an environment for reinforcement learning and comes with integrations for ~1000 games.
 It uses various emulators that support the Libretro API.

 Each game integration has files listing memory locations for in-game variables, reward functions based on those variables, episode end conditions, savestates at the beginning of levels and a file containing hashes of ROMs that work with these files.

 ROMs are not included with gym-retro.
 The shasum's ~~generally~~ rarely match with those found inside The Internet Archive - NoIntro Rom collection.
 However, after you import, you can modify the rom.sha file to match the shasum of the file you imported (it will have been renamed to rom.nes).

 ### NeuroEvolution of Augmenting Topologies (NEAT)
 [neat-python](https://github.com/CodeReclaimers/neat-python) is a genetic algorithm for the generation of evolving artificial neural networks.
-Generally speaking, the algorithm is modelled after natural evolution.
-We start with an indiviual with no training and throughout generations of evolution and natural selection (breeding those individuals with the highest fitness score) hope to end up with one that can finish the level.
+We can think of this as as a system being modelled after natural evolution.

 Summarized from the [NEAT overview](https://neat-python.readthedocs.io/en/latest/neat_overview.html):
 To evolve a solution to a problem, provide a fitness function which computes a single real number (increase in x_position for us) indicating the quality of an individual genome: better ability to solve the problem means a higher score. i.e. the further the game character makes it through the level, the higher the fitness score is.
 The algorithm progresses through a user-specified number of generations (in our case ~30), with each generation being produced by reproduction and mutation of the most fit individuals of the previous generation.